benofbrown/darksouls/DSIII_Low_Death.md

 - **[Potential Danger]** Kill the jumping ghru.
 Grab the *Titanite Shard* near him, and the other *Titanite Shard* on the way up the hill.
 - Kill the ghru at the top of the stairs, and grab the *Purple Moss Clump* before extinguishing the flame.
 - Run to the *Keep Ruins* bonfire and rest.
-- Loop around to the right under the ramp for a *Titanite Shard*.
+- Drop down off the right of the ramp and roll under it for a *Titanite Shard*.
+Roll over to the domed building.
-- Go down the ramp and grab the *Undead Bone Shard* near the slugs, then go up the ladder.
+- Grab the *Undead Bone Shard* near the slugs, then go up the ladder.
 Go around the side of the building and kill the Crystal Lizard for a *Twinkling Titanite*.
 Go through the illusory wall to get the *Dreamchaser's Ashes*.
 - Rest at the *Old Wolf of Farron* bonfire, then take the lift up, but don't fight the Stray Demon.
 Instead go the other way, drop down and go around the side, killing the two Crystal Lizards there for two *Large Titanite Shards*.
 Also get the *Dragoncrest Shield* and start using it.
 - Homeward Bone to *Firelink Shrine*.
 I used to take the lift back down but the drop from the gate can kill you if you don't get it quite right so it's safter to warp out.
 - Buy a *Dagger* and a *Torch*.